cslab/csspin/doc/overview.rst

 as an example to perform the provisioning.

 .. code-block:: yaml
-   :caption: Minimal :file:`spinfile.yaml` for a Python project
+   :caption: Minimal :file:`spinfile.yaml` for a Python project "foo"

+   spin:
+     project_name: foo
    plugin_packages:
      - spin_python
    plugins:
      - spin_python.python
    python:
      version: 3.9.8

+The ``spin.project_name`` property tells spin the name of the project we're working on.
+Setting it may not be required, but is always recommended to avoid errors where a project's directory name differs from the project name, for example if a project ``foo`` has been cloned into the directory ``foo_new``.

 The ``plugin_packages`` key lists plugin-packages that are installed using :program:`pip` into a project-specific plugin directory (which notably is